-Duyfken started its historic voyage from Banda, Indonesia, on 18 November 1605, sailing east sailing along New Guinea’s south coast before heading south into the middle of the Arafura Sea and then south east.
+Duyfken started its historic voyage from Banda, Indonesia, on 18 November 1605, sailing east along New Guinea’s south coast before heading south into the middle of the Arafura Sea and then south east.

 When Janszoon and his crew next saw land, they would become known as the first known Europeans to sight Australian shores.
 They anchored at Pennefather River, about 150km south of Cape York, before landing and becoming the first Europeans to walk on Australian soil.

 From Pennefather River, Janszoon took the Duyfken south for about 150km to Cape Keerweer (‘Turnabout’), south of Albatross Bay.

 At Cape Keerweer, Janszoon and the crew became the first Europeans to make recorded contact with Australian Aborigines, specifically the Wik-Mungkan people.

 According to the tribe’s oral history – some of which was committed to a book entitled Mapoon – a crowd of Keerweer people attempted to communicate with the white visitors.

 The Dutch indicated they wanted to build a structure.
 The Wik-Mungkan didn’t object so the crew erected huts and sank a well.